svhawkins/B-Minor-Compiler/README.txt

 	array [3] array [30 - 2] integer, the associated sizes remain with their subtypes.

 	this also means type_create gets an updated signature.

+4. current have no idea how to print out array initializations. i may have to change the grammar and parser tests to accommodate trying to fix this. have an expression type for listing/grouping (fcalls may use the same list thing) they have a COMMA as an operator. bison may be able to make it correctly. which branch has what is associativity dependent.

+may have to make additional tests for: expr_print (list fcalls) type_print (subscript with fcall as argument) decl_print (array initializations, fcalls as expressions) stmt_print (STMT_DECL case, multiple decls/exprs in for-loop, expr list in print/return)

+tests that are overdue:

+parser
+1. auto declaration
+2. auto initialization
+3. return type of function
+4. parameter type of function
+5. return type of array of function
+6. parameter type of array of function

+5. how do i implement auto expressions? do i just assume it is some kind of literal thing? is this something for the type checker assignment?